panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-05-13-PMC/2020-05-13-PMC_Summary.md

 Florian added that he thinks we are eligible and Jordi offered to help to put an application together for this.
 Thomas explained that the ESS has Slack and that by paying the main benefits are videoconferences and screen sharing.

-It is agreed that PaNOSC seem to have the money to pay for this and that we will try to get a non-commercial license.
+It is agreed that PaNOSC seems to have the money to pay for this and that we will try to get a non-commercial license.
 If that's not possible we will bring the subject again to the PMC meeting for a final decision.

 **2. Rules of Participation - *document feedback***